kg4ydw/noacli/Readme.md

 either of these numbers to 0 allows infinite data kept.
 (Use at your own risk!)

+Within the shell, the table command takes the --file and --files options to indicate the following are filenames rather than a command.

+# table viewer #

+The table viewer takes the output from a command and tries to parse it as a table, using several heuristics to try to guess where the columns are.
+If the heuristic doesn't guess right, you can give it hints with the following options:
+ --skip=
+    skip lines preceeding the table (default=0) --delimiters=  or --delimiter=
+    specify single characters that could be delimiters.
+Default is comma, pipe, tab colon ('|\t,:')
+ --gap=
+    Minimum number of spaces between columns if it is space delimited;
+    defaults to 2 or if headers are underlined (with = or -) then 1 --columns=
+    if the fixed width parser can't guess column bounaries, you can specify them (comma separated) --headers=
+    comma separated headers to use instead of the first line --noheader
+    use numbered headers instead of the first line --fixed
+    force fixed width parsing instead of csv parsing

+Like qtail, table also accepts the --file and --files options.

 # small output #
 The small output dock window will collect output from commands that output a small amount of text or no text and then exit quickly.
 But